-IATA also mentioned in their 1012 annual report that it was the developing economies that drove the demand growth with a market share of 65%.
+IATA also mentioned in their 2012 annual report that it was the developing economies that drove the demand growth with a market share of 65%.
 They further stressed that premium travel dipped while economy travel grew.
 This problem could well be attributed to a tough macro-economy where businesses, including everything from ecommerce sites like uPrice.co.za to large corporates, are experiencing the effects of a depressed market.

 Aside from SAA, the country has over 2 dozen airlines that fly domestic and international flights.
 The country has 8 vital airport links to other countries in the African region, North America, Europe, Australia, Asia, Oceana, Center East and South America.
 There are 7 cities with international airports and quite a number of smaller airports.
 The 7 international airports are located Durban, Cape City, Johannesburg, Solar City, Mmbatho, Polokwane, and Nelspruit.